ashutoshmjain/homepage/_posts/2017-07-25-Gita-and-Faith.md

 `Karma` is the action guided by our `Buddhi` that is not controlled by our `Swadhrama`.
 That means , it is something you do against your nature.
 Thus Karma manifests something new.
 In a way, it alters our manifestation.
 It is because of `Buddhi` (intelligence) , humans could do `Karma` that led to huge change in our manifestation.
 For example roads, buildings, transportation , communication - all our because of human `Karma`.
 Building airplanes was NOT human nature.
 It is because we had intelligence to sway from our `Bhoot swadhrma` (manifested nature).

 >In essence `Karma` is the action of free will .
 Beyond the slavery of our `Swadharma` (nature) .
 However though , the window of `Karma` is very small.
 We are still the same animal at core - built by our manifestation.
 Depending on what Karma manifests into , Gita defines three types of `Karmas`  - `Satvik` - That leads to internal development and  happiness. `Rajas` - That leads to external growth, conflict and  chase, and lastly `Tamas` - That leads to lust, consumption and lethargy.

 # Abhyasa (Practice)

 In addition to creating something new, `Karma` has the ability to reshape your own `Swadharma` (nature).
 Regular indulgence in `Tamasik Karmas` will make you lethargic and consumer.
 Similarly `Satvik` Karma will make you interested in pursuit of knowledge and happiness.

 >It appears to an untrained eye that we should indulge in `Satvik Karma`.
 But Gita says that we want to reach a stage where none of these  are playing.
 Such karma is called **Nishkam Karma**.
-This is what leads 'to' ultimate exit.
+This is what leads 'to' ultimate eternal exit from manifestations.

+# `Nishkam` (Without expectations)

-`Nishkam` means something without any expectation. `Satvik` , `Rajas` as well as `Tamas` actions, all have an expectation tied to it.
+`Nishkam Karma` means actions without any expectation. `Satvik` , `Rajas` as well as `Tamas` actions, all have expectations tied to it.
 In fact anything you do beyond `swadharma` must have a solid incentive for change.
 Why else would you do it?
-Thus desires lead to `Karma` (good or bad).
-Accordingly the faith changes (good or bad).
-And `Prakriti` continues to further complex our lives. `Nishkam Karma` (a deed that's neither `Swadhrma` nor done out of any desire) stabilizes the growth.
-And as volume of `Nishkam` increases in your faith, manifestation starts receding.
-Basically you changed your self to a state of no longing.
-That means your manifestation is no manifestation.
-Which leads to discovery of your self `Atma`.
-Since you are in a state without desires, you are beyond mental gratification or pain. .
+Thus normally very strong desires lead to `Karma` (good or bad).
+Accordingly you manifest new stuff and change yourself (good or bad).
+And manifestations continues to increase in complexity.

+	`Nishkam Karma` (a deed that's neither `Swadhrma` nor done out of any desire) stabilizes the growth.
+And as proportion of `Nishkam` increases your in ypur `Swadharma`, manifestation starts gradually receding.
+This journey from zero `Nishkam` to say 90% Nishkam is called `Nishkam Karm Yoga`.
+Gita does say that with a living body, you can never attain 100 % `Nishkam Yoga`.
+Obviously cuz manifestation will cease to exist for you.
+That stage is normally referred to as `Moksha` - meaning exit from circle of life and death.
-# Death (Change of Clothes)

-I don't think that anyone contests the fact that during our lifetime our actions are governed by our faith and in turn they slowly maneuver our faith in certain direction.
-The debate really starts at "what happens at death" .
-This is where Gita is very different from rest of the scriptures.
-Gita doesn't impart death more weight than a sleep cycle.
-The purpose of physical body is to carry the leftover faith from unbalanced `karma`
+# `Prakriti and Purush`
+The complete set of all `Bhootas` , their `Swadharmas` , their `Buddhi` and `Karmas` represent something called `Prakriti`.
+Generally speaking all that is manifested and its collective nature is `Prakriti`.
+Complemntary to `Prakriti` is `Purush` - the potential at source and sitting in small buckets in all the `Bhootas`.
+	`Prakriti` and `Pusrush` are eternal.
+Neither is good or bad.
+There is no beginning or end to their existence.
+It is the `Maya` that causes all the troubles :-)

 # Maya (The web of Manifestation )
-Krishna (our own evolved self - Atma) goes a step further.
-He says that I stem your faith in whatever you want to follow.
-This makes sense.
-We have faith in our parents.
-In our teachers.
-Why?
-Cuz we are designed to trust without reason  and create a reality from our blind trust.
-It continues as we age.
-We all do different things.
-Cuz we all have faith in different ways of lively hood.
-There are infinite possibilities of our being.
-Diversity is created by our ability to have faith in different courses of life.
-Scripture names this diversity 'Maya' (Matrix).

-Krishna also says that though I stem your faith and get you whatever you place your faith in, but this is the cause of all miseries.
-For, the outcomes never last.
-The source of eternal pleasure and exit from matrix is in entrusting your faith in Krishna (our own evolved self - Atma).
-The idea is again simple.
-If you don't put faith in any of the worldly artifacts, you will not manifest the Matrix.
-And hence you will be able to enrich your own self (Atma) to an extent that your Atma becomes a super soul ( Parmatma).
-A connected state that is in eternal equilibrium across endless manifestations.

-If this all was that simple, then why are we not entrusting our faith in our Atma alone?
-That is cuz the matrix has strong temptations.
-It pulls you in through four key tools on its disposal - Kama (desires), Krodha (Anger), Lobha (greed), Moha (Love).
-And fifth being the confusions created by Maya (Matrix) itself.
-These five basic culprits, move your faith into endless series of activities.
-Each time accomplishing something temporal.
-And pain follows at the end.
-Be it relationships, careers, science, arts or sports - there is always an end and its always miserable.
+`Maya` is the complexity of `Prakriti`.
+When it grows beyond a certain level, our `Buddhi` is unable to deciper desires from `Nishkam`.
+Its like a spider caught in its own web.
+Along with `Kaama` (desires) , `Krodha` (anger) , `Lobha` (greed) , Moha (lust) ; it becomes the fifth sin.